360matt-archives/Sokeese/README.md

 # 💥 Sokeese - A Socket API
 Old version, please check v2: https://github.com/360matt/Sokeese-v2

-This rich and varied library will greatly facilitate development, it is very light, contains no dependencies, and offers performance almost equal to vanilla sockets
+The new version offers better performance, contains memory leak fixes, an easier to use API, and now available on Maven

 ## 💙 Features:
 * Authentification system (customizable)